quasarstream/PHP-FFmpeg-video-streaming/README.md

 $rep_2 = (new Representation())->setKiloBitrate(300)->setResize(320 , 170);

-FFMpeg::create()// it can pass the configuration and logger to method or it can be null
+FFMpeg::create()// it can pass the configuration and logger to the method or it can be null
     ->open('/var/www/media/videos/test.mp4') // the path to the video ->DASH()
     ->X264() // the format of the video.for use another formats, see Traits\Formats